Textile Fabrication for Tangible Media Group, Mit Media Lab

 Download 1800 Pixels JPEG Image.

-Availability alert: Press releases for DefeXtiles in languages including English.
+Press resources for DefeXtiles are offered in several languages: English.

 DefeXtiles is a rapid and low-cost technique to produce realistic high-fidelity textiles on 3D printers.
 In this work, we demonstrate that under-extrusion defects can be finely controlled to quickly print thin flexible textiles into complex 3D shapes.
 Our approach enables a myriad of applications including printing full sized garments, deformable tangible interfaces, and ultra-tough shuttlecocks.